Zadeson/Curses-Based-Cellular-Automata/README.md

 ### `would you like to seperate each family? y/n`

 At the start of the program, every gene/character is randomly created in a set area, depending on the input of this prompt.
 If the user answers 'y', every gene will be evenly distributed along the x axis of the screen, with the same y value.
 If the user answers with 'n', every gene will be randomly created in a small box at the center of the screen.

+### `Fight to the Death`

+Watch as your chosen characters battle each other until only one family survives!

 ## Built With